 How to Measure Scale Length?

-Using a ruler to measure the length from the edge of the nut (where the fingerboard starts) to the center of the 12th fret, and then just double the measurement!
-Yes, you heard me, double the length from nut to the 12th fret, that's it.
-The reason we don't measure directly from nut to bridge is that the bridge shapes vary and we can't have a precise number for scale length if we do that.
+Use a ruler or tape measure to measure the length from the edge of the nut (where the fingerboard starts) to the center of the 12th fret, and then just double the measurement!
+The reason we don't measure directly from nut to bridge is that the bridge usually features saddles or some type of compensation for perfect intonation, therefore the length of each string from nut to bridge will vary slightly.

 Fret Spacing

-Fret spacing is the most noticeable thing you’ll see when comparing guitars with different scale lengths.
-A shorter scale guitar will have closer fret spacing and might not be friendly for big fingers.
+Fret spacing is the most noticeable thing you’ll notice when comparing guitars with different scale lengths.
+A shorter scale guitar will have the frets closer together, which might not be too friendly for big fingers.

 String Tension

-The longer the scale strength, the greater the string tension needs to sustain the pitch.
-That's why you might feel a shorter scale guitar is easier to bend the strings.
+The longer the scale strength, the greater the string tension needs to reach the required pitch.
+That's why most guitarists find it easier to bend on a shorter scale guitar.

 Tone

-The longer the scale strength, the greater the string tension, we know that from the last point.
-And that tension will bring strong and focused sound with great low-end clarity.
+The longer the scale strength, the greater the string tension, which produces a strong and focused sound with great low-end clarity.

 Guitar Scale Length Chart

-The most common guitar scale length is 25.5″, which you will find on Fender models such as Stratocaster and Telecaster.
-Also very typical is 24.75″, which you will find on most Gibson electric guitars.
+The most common guitar scale length is 25.5″, which you will find on Fender and Squier models such as Stratocaster and Telecaster.
+As well as 24.75″, which you will find on most Gibson electric guitars.
 Here are some other common scale lengths: